odoo/documentation/legal/terms/partnership.rst

 4.5  Commissions on Odoo Services sold by PARTNER
 -------------------------------------------------
-For ODOO services purchased by a customer through PARTNER, and as long as PARTNER maintains a contractual relationship with the corresponding customer, and as long as the Customer does not notify ODOO that they want to stop using PARTNER’s services, PARTNER shall receive a commission according to the table of section :ref:`benefits` and their Partnership level at the date of the customer invoice.
+For ODOO services purchased by a customer through PARTNER, and as long as PARTNER maintains a contractual relationship with the corresponding customer, PARTNER shall receive a commission according to the table of section :ref:`benefits` and their Partnership level at the date of the customer invoice.